microsoft/mdatp-devicecontrol/Getting Started/allow_authorized_usb_rules.md

    1. Click on "Select"

+   1. Click on "+ Set reusable settings" under Excluded Id

+   1. Click on *Authorized USBs*

+   1. Click on "Select"

    1. Click on "+ Edit Entry"
-   1. Enter *Audit Deny* for the name
+   1. Enter *Step 2 - Deny all but authorized USBs* for the name